Our Services

 Our approach includes a range of contemporary cognitive behavioural therapies as appropriate and needed:

-What does this mean to you?
+What does it mean to you?

 It means that you have access to therapies that have been shown by research to be effective treatments for your problems.
 It also means that, not only will we be there to listen to and support you, we also aim to provide you with practical skills and strategies to use independently in the future.